Trump isn't waging a war on poverty. He's waging a war on poor people.

 Now the Trump administration is looking to make that process even more complicated.
 In a warning shot fired in 2017, the administration amended the rules related to section 1115 waivers that allowed states to apply to “experiment” with their Medicaid programs outside of the federal guidelines.
 The change allowed states to apply for waivers that did not make increasing coverage a goal of the changes to the state program, as opposed to previous years when increasing coverage had to be a part of the “objective” of the change.
 The next year, it issued a new guidance allowing states to demand work requirements for accessing Medicaid as a part of section 1115 waivers.

 Finally, in the most recent and potentially most devastating blow to Medicaid, the administration proposed changing the program to block grants.
-Currently, for every dollar a state spends on Medicaid, the federal government contributes 90 cents, with no limits.
+Currently, in states that expanded Medicaid, for every dollar a state spends on their Medicaid program, the federal government contributes 90 cents.
+In states that did not expand Medicaid the funds that the federal government matches varies.
 Under the block-grant system, a fixed amount of money would be made available to the states, but the federal government would make no adjustments to changing needs in the states.
 That means the rising cost burden of Medicaid would shift entirely to states, which would have a strong incentive to cut coverage and benefits to prevent spending from spiraling.

 Experts warn that a block-grant system would devastate Medicaid by limiting funding.
 Dorianne Mason of the National Women’s Law Center says that if the proposal were to go forward, previous data suggests that Medicaid funding could be cut by $1 trillion over 10 years, decimating coverage for vulnerable populations.